Dental Web Design

 - Patient testimonials providing social proof at the decision moment

 Conversion happens when taking action requires less effort than leaving the page.
-Every page needs clear pathways to contact a confused visitor leaves without converting.
+Therefore, every page needs clear pathways to contact; otherwise, a confused visitor leaves without converting.

 - Persistent phone number in header tap-to-call on mobile